How to Enable Controlled Folder Access in Windows 11

 In the Controlled Folder Access details pane on the right, local and double-click Configure Controlled folder access.

-Set Configure Controlled folder access setting option to Enabled.
+Set the Configure Controlled folder access setting option to Enabled.

 In the options section, you must specify one of the following options:

-• Enable – Malicious and suspicious apps won’t be allowed to make changes to files in protected folders.
+• Enable – Malicious and suspicious apps won’t be allowed to change files in protected folders.
 A notification will be provided in the Windows event log.

 • Disable (Default) – The Controlled folder access feature won’t work.
 All apps can make changes to files in protected folders.

-• Audit Mode – Changes will be allowed if a malicious or suspicious app attempts to make a change to a file in a protected folder.
-However, it will be recorded in the Windows event log where you can assess the impact on your organization.
+• Audit Mode – Changes will be allowed if a malicious or suspicious app attempts to change a file in a protected folder.
+However, it will be recorded in the Windows event log, where you can assess the impact on your organization.

 • Block disk modification only – Attempts by untrusted apps to write to disk sectors will be logged in the Windows Event log.
 These logs can be found in Applications and Services Logs > Microsoft > Windows > Windows Defender > Operational > ID 1123.